ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Most of the existing projection models also do not provide a clear picture regarding possible variability in the possible enrollment projections.
 Even if all projection models are subject to the inherent uncertainty of the future, providing a single point estimate from a CSR might suggest overconfidence in a projection that is actually quite uncertain.
-This can lead to a false sense of precision and may not adequately prepare districts for potential fluctuations in enrollment.
-For example, if a district is projecting enrollment for the next five years for facilities planning purposes, the uncertainty around that projection will likely increase with each year.
-A single point estimate does not capture this increasing uncertainty, which can lead to underpreparedness for potential enrollment changes.
+A single-number projection implies a precision that isn't there and leaves districts unprepared when enrollment shifts.
+For five-year facilities planning, that uncertainty grows with every year out.
+A point estimate hides all of it.

 # A New Approach: Monte Carlo Simulations